caraya/xml-workflow/markdown-source/tools.md

 Aborted due to warnings.
 </pre>

-Uglify allow us to concatenate our Javascript files and, if we choose to, further reduce the file size by mangling the code (reduces the name of variables and other resources to, usually, single letters).
-I've chosen not to mangle the code to make it easier to ready.
+Uglify allow us to concatenate our Javascript files and, if we choose to, further reduce the file size by mangling the code (See this [page](http://lisperator.net/uglifyjs/mangle) for an explanation of what mangle is and does).
+I've chosen not to mangle the code to make it easier to read.
+May add it as an option for production deployments.

+## SASS and CSS

+As mentioned elsewhere I chose to use the SCSS flavor of SASS because it allows me to do some awesome things with CSS that I wouldn't be able to do with CSS alone.

+The first task with SASS is convert it to CSS.
+For this we have two separate tasks.
+One for development (dev task below) where we pick all the files from the scss directory (the entire files section is equivalent to writing `scss/*.scss`) and converting them to files with the same name in the css directory.

 ```javascript
       // SASS RELATED TASKS